Shockwave Therapy for Knee Pain: Simple, Safe, and Effective

 Table of Contents

-How Does Shockwave Therapy For Knee Pain Work?
+Does Shockwave Therapy Work for Knee Pain?

+Yes, shockwave therapy is an effective treatment for knee pain that uses pulses of sound energy to wake up the joint and spark natural healing.
 Shockwave therapy uses pulses of sound energy to “wake up” your knee and spark healing.
 A therapist or doctor places a handheld device against your knee.
 It sends short bursts of sound waves into the tissues below the skin.

 Studies show that up to 70% of people with chronic knee pain feel noticeable relief within a few weeks of starting shockwave therapy.
 For patellar tendinopathy (jumper’s knee), over 80% report at least a 50% drop in pain after a handful of sessions.